Jai-Bardiya/Jai-Bardiya/README.md

 <div align="center">

-### ⭐ Thanks for visiting my profile!
+### ⭐ Thanks for visiting!

-If you like my work, consider starring my repositories ⭐
+If you find my projects useful, consider giving them a ⭐

 </div>